Chibi Devi!: Anime

 An anime television series based on the manga was announced in the October 2011 issue of Ciao.
 The series began airing on Japan's NHK Educational TV, NHK-E, as part of the Dai!
 Tensai Terebi-kun program block, airing from October 10, 2011 to February 17, 2014.
-Each episode is exactly 5 minutes long.
-It began airing in Korea on November 19, 2013 on Tooniverse as Baby Devil!.

-A costume design competition was announced on May 28, 2012 during the Dai!
+A costume design competition was announced on May 28, 2012, during the Dai!
 Tensai Terebi-kun program on NHK-E, immediately after episode 23 aired.
 This announcement was repeated again right after episode 25 (originally broadcast June 18, 2012) and a notification was put on the anime's homepage.
 The winning designs were featured in episode 39 as part of a "Magic Testing Room" which was a room where the children could use the magic from costumes not made by their parents.